alskkjj/thaumcraft4_aspects_connection_helper/README.md

 For help: cargo run --release -- --help

-For the help of a sub-command: cargo run --release -- crack --help
+For the help of a sub-command, for example, crack: cargo run --release -- crack --help

 You can also copy the binary runnable file out from target directory, with database `aspects.sqlite3`.

-# About the `Aspects Connecting Algorithm`:
+# About the `Aspects Recommendation Algorithm`:

     It will calculate the recommendation rate for each path, the weight formulas: